tdsuper/SPHORB/README.md

 Before using SPHORB, you need to install the OpenCV library.
 OpenCV 2.4.2 is used in our implementation.

-In SPHORB.rar, there are some folders and files.
+In the repository, there are some folders and files.

     -- Data folder
                     the data used to accelerate or simplify the algorithm